code6/playground/resume/cv_md/code6_en.md

 * Familar with data warehouse modeling, the design of ETL flow
 * Have some experience in data platform components development(scheduler, ETL tool)
 * Familar with hive, understand of hadoop ecosystem
-* Familar with common data structure, enjoy algorithm competition
+* Familar with common data structure

 ## Experience